Aloha Foundation Audio Series, Direct From Our Counselors

 Charlotte, an Aloha counselor, shares how she arrived at camp—following in her mom’s footsteps—but she stayed at camp because she got to witness, firsthand the natural connections and lifelong community that form the foundation of Aloha.

-Hive counselor Katrina discusses the introduction and vision for the Highlander project.
-While it was introduced to the campers as building a project together, it was never really about building. the Hilander project is an introduction to the power of giving back to the community you love.
+Hive counselor Katrina discusses the introduction and vision for the Hilander project.
+While it was introduced to the campers as building a project together, it was never really about building.
+It’s an introduction to the power of giving back to the community you love.

 Ross, a former Lanakila Unit Head, provides an example of how counselors are always looking for ways to ensure that campers are engaged, whether playing a game or watching.
 It is an anecdote that captures the full impact of the summer experience.